Khananite/Marketplace/README.md

 ### Additional:

-I will use the truffle suite (ganache (as a local blockchain), truffle for unit testing and deploying the smart contract locally)
+I will use the Truffle Suite (Ganache (as a local Blockchain), Truffle for unit testing and deploying the smart contract locally)

 ## Available Scripts